How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Are you over-relying on any specific words or constructions?

-Use your word processor's Find function to search for the following and address overuse: your protagonist's name (check for three or more uses per page), the word "just," the word "that" (remove wherever the sentence works without it), the word "suddenly," the word "very," the phrase "began to" or "started to" (replace with the direct verb), and any repeated descriptive words you favor.
+Use your word processor's Find function to search for the following and address overuse.
+Your protagonist's name (check for three or more uses per page).
+The word "just."
+The word "that" (remove wherever the sentence works without it).
+The word "suddenly."
+The word "very."
+The phrase "began to" or "started to" (replace with the direct verb).
+And any repeated descriptive words you favor.
 Every writer has habits.
 Find yours.

 Also search for consecutive sentences beginning with the same word, particularly "He," "She," or "I" in first-person narration.
 Three or more consecutive sentences beginning the same way creates a rhythmic monotony that readers feel as fatigue even if they can't name the cause.